xuanjiao/Robots_task_scheduling/README.md

 -   The door sensors can measure and store door status in the local table.
 -   The robot is able to request the sensor data (table) as long as it enters the sensor range.
 -   The robot then sends acquired room occupation table to the centralized server.
--   The centralized pool make decisions based on information from robot and environment.
+-   The centralized server make decisions based on the information from the robot and environment.
+The decisions inludes selecting a navigation task, asking robot to gather information from a specific sensor, asking robot to recharge at a charging station, etc.

 # Demo

 [Link to Youtube video](https://youtu.be/Y7iX4Zc0Ej4)